This year, I think we could all do with an end to a figurative, if not literal, winter.

 - Mosquito season starts NOW.
 Every few days, take a walk around and make sure water hasn’t pooled up in tarps, saucers, containers and holes in trees.
 The Asian tiger mosquito only needs a couple teaspoons over a few days to make your life miserable with her progeny.

 - When moving out your winter refugees, make sure they are placed in a part-shade situation.
-Otherwise you are going to end up with scorched leaves and a stunted plant.
-As they adjust to temps and sunlight, you can move them where you wish.
+Otherwise you will end up with scorched leaves and a stunted plant.
+As they adjust to temps and sunlight, you can move them to their homes for the season.

 - Clean and organize your inside growing space (basement, garage, etc.) as things go out, so that plants can come in easily and efficiently in the fall.